kitspace/kitspace/README.md

 To submit your project to Kitnic, follow these steps:

-**1. Export your plotted gerbers & drill data** into a directory - by default the path `gerbers/` will be searched.
+**1. Export your plotted gerbers & drill data** and check that they will render nicely using [viewer.tracespace.io][viewer].
+Put them into a directory - by default the path `gerbers/` will be searched.
 If this is not where they are stored, please add this info in the kitnic.yaml file (see below).

 **2. Create the 1-click-bom file.**
 Download the extension and see [the guide on exporting a 1-click-bom from your design](https://1clickbom.com/#making-a-1-click-bom).
 This format will allow people to quickly purchase the